 Once you’ve developed a bond or connection with someone, think about the ways you can give them experiences and professional connections.
 Give them opportunities where they can practice their talent and hone their skills.
 Invite high school students to shadow for a day or make a commitment to create an internship program that includes diversity.
 The 4 A’s started MAIP (Multi-Cultural Advertising Intern Program) to give agencies access to a diverse pool of talented advertising students seeking summer internships.

-Dixon Schwabl has partnered with East High School and Edison Tech High School Advisory Council Board to talk to classes about creative careers in our industry and offer activities such as field trips and shadow days.
+Dixon Schwabl is partnering with East High School and Edison Tech High School Advisory Council Board to talk to classes about creative careers in our industry and offer activities such as field trips and shadow days.
 We also conduct tours at our office and encourage students to seek internship opportunities.
 After one talented Edison student (an orphaned refugee from Honduras) came for a tour, the visit inspired him to pursue a career in advertising and communication.
 He received a full scholarship to RIT as an incoming freshman.

 My fellow board member and Monroe Community College English professor Tokeya Graham discovered a talented writing student pursuing a communication degree at MCC.
 She asked Gianni White to write a poem in honor of the Women’s Foundation and perform it at a grant awards luncheon in 2015.
 People were so taken by the inspiring message and artistic delivery that they wanted copies of Gianni’s poem.
-I also approached Gianni, photographer Rhea Anna and producer Robin Buonomo about creating a film from the poem.
+I also approached Gianni, Buffalo-based photographer and director Rhea Anna and producer Robin Buonomo about creating a film from the poem.
 We recruited 20+ crew members and talent to produce the piece and it became the anchor for the Women’s Foundation brand.

 Since then, we’ve hired Gianni to work on two freelance writing assignments that best matched her talents to the clients’ needs.
 We even featured Gianni and Tokeya on our podcast.